Perennials: Plants that Keep On Keepin On’

 Spring is the biggest planting season for perennial plants.
 People like to plant perennials early in the season so they can enjoy them for that spring, summer, and fall.
 However, it is not necessary to limit your perennial planting to spring.
 There are plenty of interesting perennials that can be planted in fall and will thrive the following spring.
 If you want to get a jump start on next season and plant some perennials this fall continue reading for 10 perennials to plant this fall.

-David Tall Phlox– The Perennial Plant Association didn’t designate it the 2002 Perennial Plant of the year for nothing!
+The Perennial Plant Association didn’t designate it as the 2002 Perennial Plant of the year for no reason!
 David Tall Phlox features clusters of pure white flowers late in summer.
 Plant David Phlox this fall and next summer you will have a jump start on the growing season.
 Many tall phlox varieties are susceptible to powdery mildew which causes white spots on the leaves and can weaken the plant; one of the best features of David Tall Phlox is that it is mildew resistant.

-Amethyst Tall Phlox– This tall phlox can be planted with the David Tall Phlox for a contrasting purple and white combination.
+This tall phlox can be planted with the David Tall Phlox for a contrasting purple and white combination.
 The true purple blooms that appear on top of 3-4’ tall stems bloom in late summer.
 These perennial favorites attract butterflies and add abundance to the back of the perennial border.
-Just like the David Tall Phlox, if you plant the Amethyst Tall Phlox this fall you will have a jump start to next seasons blooms well in advance.
+Just like the David Tall Phlox, if you plant the Amethyst Tall Phlox this fall you will have a jump start to next season’s blooms well in advance.

-Fires of Fuji Daylily– Daylilies are another summer blooming perennial you can plant this fall to get ahead of the game next season.
+Daylilies are another summer blooming perennial you can plant this fall to get ahead of the game next season.
 Fires of Fuji Daylily has a tendency to re-bloom which makes it a superior choice.
-Daylilies are low maintenance perennials that are great for beginners as well as seasoned gardeners.
-Fires of Fuji has double flowering bloom in a fiery red, yellow and orange color.
+Daylilies are low-maintenance perennials that are great for beginners as well as seasoned gardeners.
+Fires of Fuji Daylilies have double flowering bloom in a fiery red, yellow, and orange color.

-Wild Horses Daylily– This stunning daylily is a fan favorite!
+The stunning Wild Horses Daylily is a fan favorite!
 Creamy blooms are accentuated by deep purple centers.
 Not only are the colors of these blooms striking, but the size of the blooms is impressive reaching up to 5” in diameter.
-Maturing at 30-36” Wild Horses can be used in mass planting or mixed in with other perennials.
+Maturing at 30-36” Wild Horses Daylily can be used in mass planting or mixed in with other perennials.

-Eden’s Perfume Peony– Known first for its highly fragrant blooms Eden’s Perfume Peony is a must-have perennial to add to your fall planting list.
+Known first for its highly fragrant blooms Eden’s Perfume Peony is a must-have perennial to add to your fall planting list.
 The large double blooms are light pink and up to 6-7” across.
-Eden’s Perfume has a compact habit with a maximum height of 36” making it the perfect backdrop for other shorter perennials.
+Eden’s Perfume has a compact habit with a maximum height of 36” making it the perfect backdrop for shorter perennials.

-Beth Evans Corydalis– While these perennials technically grow from a corm, I still think of them in the herbaceous perennial category.
-Pink tubular flowers form in mid-spring on these low growing perennials.
-Corydalis are known to grow well in part shade, which makes them an appealing choice for fall planting.
+Pink tubular flowers form in mid-spring on these low-growing perennials.
+Beth Evans Corydalis grow well in part shade, which makes them an appealing choice for fall planting.
 Corydalis planted with hosta and columbine make a delightful part shade garden combination.

 Plant Perennials with Bulbs this Fall

-To get the most out of your fall planting plan to plant your bare root perennials like peonies, phlox, daylilies and poppies with your fall-planted bulbs.
+To get the most out of your fall planting plan to plant bare-root perennials like peonies, phlox, daylilies, and poppies with your fall-planted bulbs.
 If you are planting perennials that grow and bloom in summer you can plant them in the same area that you are planting your tulips and daffodils.
 When the spring bulbs are done blooming the summer-blooming perennials will shine in the summer sun.
 Planning for spring this fall with perennials and bulbs helps ease the work required in spring to have a beautiful garden.